|

 Act Quickly if Water Intrusion Occurs:

+If water intrusion does occur, you can minimize the damage by fixing the problem quickly and completely.
+If water is in your home from broken pips or damaged appliances, shut off the water, found outside the house or at the meter.
 Call the water company for shut off if you can't find the shut off.
 Immediately remove standing water and all wet materials, and consult with a licensed building professional who can determine the extent of the repairs necessary.
 Water damage left unattended can result in structural failure and mold growth.

 If your home is damaged by a fire, flood or storm, take actions to stop further water damage only after it is safe to enter your house.
 You may have to board up damaged windows, covering a damaged roof with plastic sheeting, or removing wet, damaged rugs, carpet, clothing or personal things.
 Acting fast will help reduce the time and expense for repairs, in the long run it will save you money.

-Institute for Business and Home Safety.
+Source: Institute for Business and Home Safety.
 IBHS is a national nonprofit initiative of the insurance industry to reduce deaths, injuries, property damage, economic losses and human suffering caused by natural disasters.